xbarrelet/xbarrelet/README.md

   - docker: Scripts to load the components in Docker as a dev/test environment

 images-classifier:
-  - A Flask service that downloads a pre-trained ML model and then use it to get the classification score of new images
+  - A Flask service that downloads a pre-trained ML model using Pytorch and then use it to get the classification score of new images
-  - Some scripts using AWS SageMaker to train a ML model, save it on S3 and then deploy it on a SageMaker Endpoint
+  - Some scripts using AWS SageMaker to train a ML model using Pytorch, save it on S3 and then deploy it on a SageMaker Endpoint

 Redis-tester : Performance tests with Gatling of different Java frameworks and Redis clients for a project of GVentures LLC Service.